10 Correlation and regression

 4.082640 4.066330 1.008424

 • Normality: The residuals should be normally distributed.
 To check this we can use Q-Q plots.
-The Shapiro-Wilk test is also used for smaller datasets where there are n<5000 observations.
+The Shapiro-Wilk test is also used for smaller data sets where there are n < 5000 observations.

 mdl <- lm(PV1READ ~ PV1MATH + PV1SCIE + ST004D01T,